 Technically, InteractiveAdapter is a base contract for all the interactive adapters.

 TokenAdapter is a contract for every derivative token type (e.g cTokens, aTokens, yTokens, etc.) Its main purpose is to provide ERC20-style token metadata as well as information about the underlying ERC20 tokens (like DAI for cDAI).
-Namely, it provides addresses rates of underlying tokens.
+Namely, it provides addresses and rates of underlying tokens.